 - Do thoughts of regret, pain, disgust, or guilt arise?
 If so, can you sense and allow these to emerge?

-- Does doubt or confusion occur in your thoughts?
+- Does doubt or confusion occur in the mind’s thoughts?
 What happens if you let these and their related questions follow?

 - When repressed thoughts and emotions arise, do you try to distract yourself?
-Can you view and feel them instead?
+Can you allow them instead?

 It’s more accurate to refer to allowing the mind its freedom as a ‘non-practice’.
 Here, letting go becomes a state of undoing, rather than an action.
 When you sit still with your thoughts, there is a sense of what it means to be non-reactive toward them.
-Once you see how the process works, allowing becomes a part of everyday life.
-You then relax the mind’s grip and understand that life’s greater wisdom takes care of you.
-After a short while, this balances your body and mind.
+By seeing how this process works, allowing becomes a part of everyday life.
+You then relax the mind’s grip and understand how life’s greater wisdom takes care of everything.
+After a short while, this intellect balances your body and mind.

 Why does the brain find it hard to let go and allow?

 The brain finds it hard to relax and allow because it opposes any feelings of discomfort.
 For this reason, it can seem absurd to let thoughts and emotions have a free run.
 You may assume that allowing negative thoughts will cause them to take over.
-These misconceptions clear once you learn how your mind changes by allowing it in full.
-In short, your unwanted thoughts lose their hold.
+These misconceptions clear once you learn how the mind changes by allowing it in full.
+In short, by letting the brain relax and have its freedom, unwanted thoughts lose their hold.

 In a state of allowing, it’s fine to question what you’re doing.
-You will also wonder if letting go does anything for your mind.
+You will also wonder if letting go helps the mind or makes it worse.
 Allow these doubts without striving to answer them.
-While you do this, notice how overwhelming your thoughts are.
+While doing this, notice how overwhelming thoughts can be.
 Realise that as your awareness grows, it’s normal to lose yourself in thoughts.
-When this happens, don’t try distancing yourself from anything.
-Instead, let the thought run its noise.
+When this happens, don’t try distancing your mind from anything.
+Instead, let thoughts run their noise.
 In this state of allowing, the answers to your questions come in due time.

 Don’t worry about allowing negative thoughts and emotions.
 In an aware state, they won’t take over your mind.
-If you feel down, allowing doesn’t mean you give in to this mindset and take no action.
-In contrast, it means you’re aware of such feelings and review them before acting.
+If you feel down, allowing doesn’t mean giving in to this mindset and taking no action.
+In contrast, allowing means you’re aware of such feelings and review them before acting.
 By doing this, they don’t seize full power over you.
 If you need to act, there is space for wise insight.
 From here, the mind cannot blackmail you with its threats.
-You can then let them pass and balance in time.
+In time, these pressures reduce and balance.
 This understanding allows you to accept negative thoughts and emotions without hesitating.

 A slight awareness of a negative thought ensures you’re not lost in its energy.
 This alertness is enough to stop fueling your mind’s imbalances.
 As this awareness keeps growing, unwanted thoughts soon lose their hold on you.